Kia hohoro te whakapa ringa ki runga ki te tangata, he aha ta Paora i korero ai?

 No reira, a minister should live a holy life devoted to God.

-If a minister doesn’t live a holy life, but secretly commits sin, then the whole church (whakaminenga) becomes a partaker of his/her sin.
+If a minister doesn’t live a holy life, but secretly commits sin, then the whole church (whakaminenga) becomes a partaker of the minister’s sin.

 Haunga tera, if a minister habitually lives in sin, it proves that the devil still has authority over his/her life.
-The minister is a slave of the devil and of sin, instead of a slave of Christ and of righteousness.
+The minister is a pononga a te rewera and of sin, instead of a slave of Christ and of righteousness.

 Ministers should keep the church; the body of Jesus Christ clean